enkidevs/curriculum/javascript/core/strings/types-string.md

 ---
 ## Revision

-Which one of the following is correct ?
+Which one of the following is correct?

 ```javascript
 let company1 = "Enki";